 Produced by Centre for Projection Art, EVANESCE features work by artists whose practice deeply engages with critical issues associated with the Climate Emergency.
 EVANESCE is a collaboration between CLIMARTE and the Centre for Projection Art, and officially launches CLIMARTE's ART+CLIMATE=ACTION program to present powerful climate justice artwork and creative projects on an ongoing basis.

-P.P.P.P. - POSTER PROJECTS PAST & PRESENT Posters remain a dynamic form of communication.
+22 April - 18 June 2022.
+Poster Projects Past & Present (P.P.P.P.)
+Posters remain a dynamic form of communication.
 From propaganda to grassroots organising, from infographics to memes, from advertising to subvertising, posters have informed, influenced, mocked, roused and inspired generation after generation.
 The CLIMARTE Poster Projects have visited Melbourne’s streets since 2016 provoking public dialogue and accelerating a response to climate change.
 P.P.P.P. is an exhibition of all our Posters.

 CLIMARTE was proud to start 2022 with FIRE, an exhibition by artists who have experienced or make work about fire.
 More extreme and ferocious fires, particularly in Australia, are a huge consequence of the changes in climate due to global warming caused by increasing greenhouse gas emissions.
 Artists in FIRE have experienced its ravaging effects first hand.